2018 Fantasy Football Draft Prep: Jamey Eisenberg's QB sleepers, breakouts and busts

 Carr fell off in 2017 after a standout season in 2016.
 He was the No. 17 Fantasy quarterback, finishing with just five games with at least 20 Fantasy points compared to nine with 16 points or less.
 A back injury that cost him a game in Week 5 was problematic, but Carr didn't look like the same quarterback from 2016 when he had nine games with at least 20 Fantasy points before suffering a broken leg in Week 16.
 This year, Carr gets a new voice in his ear with head coach Jon Gruden, and that should help Carr hopefully reach the 4,000-yard plateau for the first time in his five-year career.
 He also needs a rebound season from No. 1 receiver Amari Cooper, as well as Jordy Nelson and Martavis Bryant stepping up as new members of this receiving corps.
 Carr has an ADP of Round 12 as the No. 26 quarterback off the board.
 That's stealing if Carr bounces back in 2018.

 If Prescott were being drafted as a No. 1 Fantasy quarterback, then he would be a bust candidate.
 But his ADP is Round 11 as the No. 19 quarterback off the board, and now he falls into this category.
 He likely won't repeat as the No. 12 Fantasy quarterback, where he finished in 2017, but he can still be productive, even without Dez Bryant and Jason Witten.
-When Prescott had Ezekiel Elliott on the field last season prior to his six-game suspension, he played at a high level with an average of 24.5 Fantasy points per game.
+When Prescott had Ezekiel Elliott on the field last season prior to the back's six-game suspension, Prescott played at a high level with an average of 24.5 Fantasy points per game.
 That dropped to 12.8 points per game when Elliott was suspended for six games, and Prescott never recovered over the final two outings of the year against Seattle and Philadelphia, even with Elliott back.
 Prescott will need help from new targets Allen Hurns, Michael Gallup and likely Blake Jarwin at tight end to help replace Bryant and Witten, but he still has a strong run game and offensive line to support him.
 He's also a productive rushing quarterback with 639 yards and 12 touchdowns over two years, so that's an added boost to his value.
 Don't forget about Prescott on Draft Day at his current price because he can still rebound and play well, even with a new look at receiver in Dallas.

 If Taylor were guaranteed to start at least 10 games, he would likely be ranked as top-20 quarterback for me coming into the year.
-If you told me it was at least 13 games, then I would have him as a top 15 option.
+If you told me it was at least 13 games, then I would have him as a top-15 option.
 We just don't know at what point the Browns will turn to rookie quarterback Baker Mayfield, the No. 1 overall pick in this year's NFL Draft, and that keeps Taylor as a low-end No. 2 Fantasy quarterback coming into the season.
-But he still has the chance to help Fantasy owners for however many games he plays.
-The Browns have what could be a standout receiving corps with Josh Gordon, Jarvis Landry, David Njoku and Duke Johnson — as long as Gordon is on the field for Week 1.
+But Taylor still has the chance to help Fantasy owners for however many games he plays.
+The Browns have what could be a standout receiving corps with Josh Gordon, Jarvis Landry, David Njoku and Duke Johnson -- as long as Gordon is on the field for Week 1.
 And Cleveland offensive coordinator Todd Haley should allow Taylor to throw the ball more than he has before since Haley's teams with the Steelers (2012-2017) averaged 591 pass attempts a year.
 Taylor has never had more than 436 passes in a season, so the additional attempts should help his production.
 He also has rushed for 1.575 yards and 14 touchdowns the past three seasons in Buffalo, which is a boost to his value.
-He's a good late-round flier as a No. 2 quarterback, and the more games he plays, the better off your Fantasy team could be.
+Taylor's a good late-round flier as a No. 2 quarterback, and the more games he plays, the better off your Fantasy team could be.

 Breakouts

 Winston probably qualifies more as a sleeper than a breakout based on his three-game suspension, which has lowered his ADP to Round 12 as the No. 23 quarterback off the board.
 But his upside puts him at a higher ceiling than most of the quarterbacks he's behind given the way he played last season.
 He finished as the No. 20 Fantasy quarterback in 2017, but that's not a good indication of the way he performed.
 He missed three games and was hurt in two others because of a shoulder problem, but he still posted quality stats when he played a full contest.
-He attempted at least 27 passes in 11 games, and he scored at least 20 Fantasy points in six of those outings, including eight with at least 18 points.
+Winston attempted at least 27 passes in 11 games, and he scored at least 20 Fantasy points in six of those outings, including eight with at least 18 points.
 In those 11 games, he averaged 307 yards per game, which equates to 4,910 yards over a full season.
 He would have easily led the NFL with that total (Tom Brady was No. 1 with 4,577), and he's still capable of that type of production once his suspension is over.
 He's someone who can be a difference maker in your league this year, and he's well worth a late-round pick.

 Busts